Luismimultimedia/eshop/README.md

 First open the project and the in a terminal write git checkout dev

 ##### 3. Install node modules
-npm install or npm i, its possible that after npm is intalled angular will ask you if you want to share analitics data
+npm install or npm i, its possible that after npm is intalled angular will ask you if you want to share analitycs data

 ##### 4. Install node-sass
 npm i node-sass